-	Archives usually create "finding aids," which are standardized descriptions of their collections.
+Archives create "finding aids," standardized descriptions of their collections.
 The purpose of the finding aid is to communicate to researchers:

-	However, many archives are now uploading digital copies of records when available.
-For example, the Dalhousie University Archives Catalogue and Online Collections and the MemoryNS.ca website have the ability to "attach" digital copies of records directly to the finding aids.
+However, many archives are now digitizing their holdings and making digital copies of records available online.
+For example, the Archives Catalogue and the MemoryNS.ca website have the ability to "embed" digital copies of archival material directly to the finding aids.

 Are you doing research on the history of Dalhousie University?